Review of Hiking the 700km+ Baekdudaegan Ridge Trail Challenge in South Korea

 (4) The Unique Experiences that come from Hiking the Baekdudaegan, the Korean Way

-I decided to hike the Baekdudagen Trail in sections for two major reasons:
+I decided to hike the Baekdudagen Trail in sections for a couple reasons:

-(A) As a resident of Korea who relied on Korea University sponsoring my visa, I could not easily take off work for the amount of time it would take to thru-hike 700+ km.
+(A) As a resident of Korea that relies on a visa for my longterm stay, I could not easily take off work for the amount of time it would take to thru-hike 700+ km.

-(B) I personally find the logistics to be impractical: no natural water crossings, national park fire closures, camping restrictions in national parks, intense rain in the summer and the disconnection of the trail at 황장산 and a couple other spots – made the thought of thru-hiking the course unappealing.
+(B) The logistics are impractical: no natural water crossings, national park fire closures, camping restrictions in national parks, intense rain in the summer and the disconnection of the trail at 황장산 – made the thought of thru-hiking the course unappealing.

 While I’ll can’t relate to the thru-hiker experience, the section approach has its own unique aspects and experiences.